 Cutting dairy out of your diet is also cutting out a lot of excess sugars, saturated fats and salt.
 By reducing your dairy intake and instead selecting healthy alternatives, you’re going to lose weight.
 Get rid of the dairy and sub in lots of grains and veggies and you’ll be pleased with your results.

 8. Cancer Prevention

 Last year, Harvard joined many other researchers having published research saying that a high intake of dairy increased risk of prostate cancer (the most common cancer among men in the US) and ovarian cancer.
 According to the American Association for Cancer Research, Harvard did a study following 20,885 men for 11 years.
 They found that men ingesting 1 serving of dairy daily had a 34% higher chance of prostate cancer than those who were ingesting half the recommended amount.

 Heart disease is currently the leading cause of death in the United States.
 Consuming a lot of milk and cheese packs a lot of cholesterol and saturated fats into your diet, both of which are causes of heart disease.

 10. Antibiotics & Hormones

-According to the Toronto Vegan Association, the mass production of milk requires cows to be stressed, which results in mastitis, which then calls for the cows to be on antibiotics, which end up in our milk.
+According to studies, the mass production of milk requires cows to be stressed, which results in mastitis, which then calls for the cows to be on antibiotics, which end up in our milk.
 Additionally, synthetic hormones (such as recombinant bovine growth hormone, rBGH) are used to increase milk production in dairy cows, which also makes its way into our milk.
 Gross.